Yogi Bhajan, the Founder of 3HO

 Yogi Bhajan met a number of young hippies, the spiritual seekers of that era, and immediately recognized that the experience of higher consciousness they were attempting to find through drugs, could be achieved by practicing the Science of Kundalini Yoga, while simultaneously rebuilding their nervous systems.

-From humble beginnings, teaching first at the East West Cultural Center and then in a student’s furniture store in West Hollywood, “The Yogi” was like a magnet.
+From humble beginnings, teaching first at the East West Cultural Center, and then in a student’s furniture store in West Hollywood, “The Yogi” was like a magnet.
 Students flocked to his classes.
 Soon he was teaching at colleges and universities, including Claremont and UCLA, and accepting invitations to teach in other cities.

 Kundalini Yoga

-Kundalini Yoga as taught by Yogi Bhajan is considered the most comprehensive of yoga traditions, combining meditation, mantra, physical exercises and breathing techniques; it is a Raj Yog, encompassing the eight limbs of yoga into a singular practice of excellence and ecstasy.
+Kundalini Yoga as taught by Yogi Bhajan is considered the most comprehensive of yoga traditions, combining meditation, mantra, physical exercises and breathing techniques.
+It is a Raj Yog, encompassing the eight limbs of yoga into a singular practice of excellence and ecstasy.

 “Kundalini” literally means “the curl of the lock of hair of the beloved.”
 This poetic metaphor alludes to the flow of energy and consciousness that exists within each of us and enables us to merge with – or “yoke” – the universal Self.